eosnetworkfoundation/eos-evm-contract/docs/CEX_deployment_plan.md

 <a name="CRB"></a>
 ## [For centralized exchanges] Calculate the irreversible block number from EOS (L1) chain to EOS-EVM (L2) Chain
-For centralized exchange it is important to know up to which block number the chain is irrversible.
-This is the way for EOS-EVM:
+For centralized exchanges it is important to know up to which block number the chain is irreversible.
+This is the way to calculate the irreversible time of EOS-EVM:
 - ensure the leap node & eos-evm-node are fully sync-up.
 - do a get_info request to leap node.
 ```